AhmedKhaled8/ahmedkhaled8/README.md

 <ul>

 <li>I graduated in Cairo University - Systems and Biomedical Engineering with grade of <b>Extension with honors</b></li>
-<li>📊 I am currently enrolled in the machine learning scientist in <a href="https://www.datacamp.com/tracks/machine-learning-scientist-with-python">DataCamp</a></li>

 <li>👨‍🏫 I enjoy teaching using projects, different teaching technologies, and platforms</li>